-Initiative: Tools for coll ection of delinquent fees and taxes Category of Issues Addre essed (check all that apply) Organization ☑ Administration Persor nnel □ Other Was this non-tax initiativ ve a part of your original plan a application 🗹 or a plan amendment \Box ?
-Has the ordinance(s) nee eded to implement this initiati ve been enacted d? 🗹 Yes □ No If yes, when was the ord inance enacted?
-August 4, 20 08, and October r 16, 2 008
+Initiative: Tools for collection of delinquent fees and taxes Was this non-tax initiative a part of your original plan application ✓ a plan amendment \square ? □ No Has the ordinance(s) needed to implement this initiative been enacted? ✓ Yes If yes, when was the ordinance enacted?
+August 4, 2008, and October 16, 2008 SUCCESSES - In the space below, please provide a brief narrative which highlights successes realized through the implementation of this initiative and any metrics used to track performance.
 The City proposed three measures to increase collection of unpaid city service fees: to hold hearings at the City level with the right to appeal to the Circuit Court; to allow the City, after the hearing, to lien property without a court order; and to publish information about delinquent accounts.
 Under existing state law at the time, the only remedy for collecting delinquent fees was to institute a civil action.
 Cities were not allowed to attach liens on property as security for unpaid fees.
 In its Home Rule Proposal, the City requested the ability to hold hearings on delinquent fees at the City level and to be able to attach liens to real property for any fees owed, similar to the process in place for the collection of delinquent B&O taxes without the necessity of first obtaining an order from Circuit Court.
 In October 2008, the City adopted City Code Section 3-11, which specified the procedure for notice, hearing and attachment of liens for delinquent city service fees.
 This process was adopted for municipalities statewide by the legislature in 2009.
 Since 2008, the City has attached approximately 50 or more liens per year for delinquent fees.
 Short term gains are not expected in response to the implementation of this process as liens are usually not addressed until/unless the property is sold.
 The City requested and was granted the authority to publish very specific information about persons or businesses with delinquent B&O taxes or city service fees.
 In August of 2008, the city adopted City Code Section 3-10, which specified information that could be published in an effort to reach persons or business with delinquencies.
-County tax departments have long used publication of delinquent property taxes as a collection tool, and this was an attempt to give the City the same ability. instead of spending public money on lengthy and costly legal advertisements in local newspapers, the City has requested media coverage of delinquent fees and has posted delinquent accounts on its website.
-It is difficult to quantify how much the continued threat of publication is a contributing factor to on-time payments, or the prompt reconciliation of past-due amounts, but it is estimated that the publication facilitates two or three delinquent account holders to initiate contact with the City and pay their delinquent accounts each month.
+County tax departments have long used publication of delinquent property taxes as a collection tool, and this was an attempt to give the City the same ability.
+Instead of spending public money on lengthy and costly legal advertisements in local newspapers, the City has requested media coverage of delinquent fees and has posted delinquent accounts on its website.
+It is difficult to quantify how much the continued threat of publication is a contributing factor to on-time payments, or the prompt reconciliation of past-due amounts.
 LESSONS LEARNED - In the space below, please provide a brief narrative highlighting lessons learned during implementation of this initiative that would benefit other municipalities.
 The Charleston lien process initiative was adopted by the Legislature for use by municipalities statewide.
+The additional tool is invaluable for the City.

-Initiative: Urban Deer Hunt regulations Category of Issues Addre essed (check all that apply) □ Organization ☑ Administration Personnel  Other Was this non-tax initiativ ve a part of your original plan a application 🗹 or a plan amendment 🏼 ?
-Has the ordinance(s) nee eded to implement this initiati ve been enacted? □ Yes ☑ No If yes, when was the ord inance enacted?
+Initiative: Urban Deer Hunt regulations Was this non-tax initiative a part of your original plan application $oxdot$ or a plan amendment \square ?
+Has the ordinance(s) needed to implement this initiative been enacted d? ☐ Yes ☑ No If yes, when was the ordinance enacted?